 An overview of the assumptions, theories and processes of qualitative and quantitative contemporary applied business research methods, with an emphasis on blending them to investigate practice-anchored research problems.

-Applied doctoral research projects often require the use of both quantitative and qualitative statistical methods to ensure the reliability and validity of the results being presented.
-This course provides the student with an understanding and ability to explore the theoretical and practical application of statistics, through the use of Excel, in preparation for his or her final applied doctoral research project.
+Applied doctoral research projects often require the use of both quantitative and qualitative research methods to ensure the reliability and validity of the results being presented.
+This course provides the student with an understanding and ability to explore the theoretical and practical application of various research methods and designs.

 Measurable Learning Outcomes